 When it comes to food, there are plenty of family-friendly restaurants in Condesa, as well as street food vendors selling everything from tacos to Nutella stuffed churros... my mouth is already watering.

-Condesa is the sister neighborhood to Roma, so it shares many of the same great qualities, but it is a bit more residential and less crowded, making it a great choice for families.
+Condesa is the sister neighbourhood to Roma, so it shares many of the same great qualities, but it is a bit more residential and less crowded, making it a great choice for families.

 Stay at The Gallery by MyPlace, a comfortable hotel near Chapultepec Park

-In past years, the most commonplace for tourists to stay was in Centro Historico with its central location and wealth of things to do and see.
-Although it is still one of the best places to stay in Mexico City, it has become more crowded and many of the neighborhoods around are experiencing an influx of growth.
+In past years, the most common place for tourists to stay was in Centro Historico, with its central location and wealth of things to do and see.
+Although it is still one of the best places to stay in Mexico City, it has become more crowded and many of the neighbourhoods in the central city are experiencing an influx of growth.

-However, if you are looking to immerse yourself in the history of Mexico City, then this is the place for you.
-Centro Historico is home to some of the city's most famous landmarks, including the Zocalo, which is the main square of Mexico City and the site of many important events throughout history.
+However, if you want to immerse yourself in the history of Mexico City, then this is the place for you.
+Centro Historico is home to some of the city's most famous landmarks, including the Zocalo, the main square of Mexico City and the site of many important events throughout history.

-This neighborhood is also home to the Metropolitan Cathedral, which is the largest cathedral in Latin America, as well as the Templo Mayor, which was once the main temple of the Aztec capital of Tenochtitlan.
+This neighbourhood is also home to the Metropolitan Cathedral, the largest cathedral in Latin America, and the Templo Mayor, which was once the main temple of the Aztec capital of Tenochtitlan.

-Centro Historico is also a great place to experience Mexico City's vibrant culture.
-This neighborhood is filled with traditional Mexican restaurants, bars, and cafes.
+Centro Historico is also great for experiencing Mexico City's vibrant culture.
+This area is filled with traditional Mexican restaurants, bars, and cafes.
 There is also a wide variety of shops selling everything from handmade goods to traditional Mexican clothing.

 No matter what your interests are, you will be able to find something to do in Centro Historico.
 If you are looking for a truly historical experience, then this is the best place for you to stay during your trip to Mexico City.